Measuring For Siding

 However, you can subtract the area of the garage door.

 The next step involves measuring the gables.
 For the gables also, you should measure the height and the width.
 Just like in the previous step, calculate the total area by multiplying the length by width.
 The area obtained should be multiplied by 7.5.
 To get the total area of the dormers, you should also get the height and the width.
 Obtain the area and multiply it by 1.5.
 With the sum of these measurements, obtain the number of squares needed by dividing it by 100 square feet.

-You can now calculate the accessories.
-For the corner posts, you should avoid the seams on the corner posts.
-Plan on one full post for each of the corners you have counted.
-For the starter strip and starter adapter insulation, you should measure the base of all walls.
+Now you can estimate the number of the accessories.
+You should avoid the seams on the corner posts.
+Plan one full post for each of the corners you have counted.
+For the starter strip and starter adapter insulation, you should measure for siding the base of all walls.
 If your siding meets the brick, then you will need z—flashing for this point.
 For walls that meet at a deck, you will not have to use a starter strip.
-Instead, use j-channel.
+Instead, use a j-channel.
 For the j-channel, you will have to plan for two pieces for every window.
-Doors of regular size need one and a half piece of the siding square.
+Doors of regular size need one and a half pieces of the siding square.
 The j-channel is also needed at the points where the tops of the walls meet the soffit.

 Above the windows and the doors, you should take the measurements at the top of every window.
 Equally, you will have to take the measurements of the top of the door for the drop cap.
 In case you need an under-sill trim, then you will have to use the drip cap measurement.